abauman-7signal/jni-intermediate/README.md

 This project takes the above example and goes further by
 * Packaging the HelloWorld JNI code into a JAR
 * Creating the native interface to be part of Java package
+  Note: The signature of the C++ methods must reflect the name of the Java package that wraps the C++ library.

 ### Prerequisites